Vodafone switches off analog radio signal in the cable network

 Radio - Vodafone switches off analog radio signal in the cable network

-Anyone in North Rhine-Westphalia who listens to the radio via their cable connection must be prepared for a changeover.
-The operator Vodafone has announced that it will switch off the analog radio signal in its North Rhine-Westphalian sub-network next Wednesday (January 10).
-Analog cable radio will also end in Hesse (January 9) and Baden-Württemberg (January 11).
-In the other federal states, analog transmission was already switched off in 2018.
+Anyone listening to the radio in Hesse via their cable connection will have to be prepared for changes.
+The operator Vodafone has announced that it will switch off the analog radio signal in its Hessian sub-network next Tuesday (January 9).
+Analog cable radio will also end in North Rhine-Westphalia (10 January) and Baden-Württemberg (11 January), having already been switched off in the other federal states since 2018.

-Around 350 radio stations will then only be receivable digitally in the cable network, as Vodafone announced.
-This requires suitable digital receivers.
-The switch-off is intended to free up frequency ranges for additional internet offerings.
-The frequency range in which analog cable radio has been broadcast to date is primarily relevant for upstream, i.e. data traffic from home to the Internet.
+Around 350 radio stations will then only be receivable digitally in the cable network, as Vodafone announced on Wednesday.
+This requires suitable receivers.
+The switch-off is intended to free up frequency ranges for additional internet services.
+The frequency range in which analog cable radio has been broadcast to date is primarily relevant for upstream, i.e. for data traffic from home to the Internet.

 Customer information Vodafone study State Media Authorities Audio Trends 2023